History of the Los Angeles Lakers: 2004–2007: Self-destruction and rebuilding

 After the previous season's poor showing, most felt that simply making the playoffs would be an accomplishment.
 The new Laker team seemed somewhat modeled after Jackson's 1990s Chicago Bulls dynasty which had garnered 6 championships.
 Lamar Odom, a gifted facilitator forward, was also seen by some to be a "Scottie Pippen" type of player to complement Kobe Bryant's talents.

 After a shaky start, the team's chemistry appeared to improve dramatically during the latter half of the season.
 The Lakers managed to put forth more consistent efforts as the regular season drew to a close.
 The team's late-season surge was enough to secure a playoff berth and allay some of their fans' immediate concerns about the team.
 They played the second-seeded Phoenix Suns, and after Bryant hit two clutch shots to win Game 4 at Los Angeles, they appeared to be en route to an upset with a 3–1 series lead, which would set up a "Hallway Series" in the second round against the Los Angeles Clippers, who had already advanced by ousting the Denver Nuggets.
 However, Phoenix, led by 2006 MVP Steve Nash, was able to rally.
 They would win at home 114–97 in Game 5, win at Los Angeles 126–118 in overtime of Game 6 (almost losing in regulation), and blow out in Game 7 121–90 at Phoenix.

 The Lakers trailed 60–45 at halftime of Game 7.
 Bryant had 23 points at halftime but would score only one point on three shots in the second half.
 Several critics, such as Bill Simmons suggested that Bryant, with his team trailing by so much, should have attempted more shots in the second half; some, such as Charles Barkley even suggested that Bryant refused to shoot to "prove a point" about the inferior scoring ability of his teammates.
-Bryant and coach Phil Jackson denied this, with both stating that Kobe was following the halftime gameplan by getting others involved.
+Bryant and coach Phil Jackson denied this, with both stating that Kobe was following the halftime game plan by getting others involved.

 During the 2006 off-season, the Lakers drafted UCLA point guard Jordan Farmar.
 To the surprise of many fans, the Lakers started the season strongly with key victories over teams like the Utah Jazz, Dallas Mavericks, and San Antonio Spurs.
 However, things started going downhill after a slew of injuries to Lamar Odom, Kwame Brown, and Luke Walton.
 Kobe Bryant was suspended twice for striking opponents.

 Following the 2006–07 season the future of Kobe Bryant's career as a Laker fell into doubt when he demanded to be traded.
 For a week he tiraded and the situation escalated when a videotape about him was released.
 The video recorded him saying that the Lakers should have traded Andrew Bynum for Jason Kidd.
 Bryant insulted Bynum and was critical of the general manager Mitch Kupchak.
 Roster management decided to resign Derek Fisher, a past hero, but the Lakers would enter the season frustrated and with question marks.